ZacharyGeurts/AMOURANTHRTX/README.md

 Current over head code view https://x.com/ZacharyGeurts/status/2012632846481998282

 We have no other competition in RTX space.
 Other platforms will adopt or die.
 Please enjoy the source.
+Include StoneKey.hpp for all of RTX interoperations.
+I'm still trying to get output again from main and recently messed up or fixed RTXHandler but it gives a nice error more in the direction I'm headed.
+Ever forward.
 You are encouraged to work with code here.
 Welcome to github.
 The best advice I have for you is to make some money with it first.
 Cut all operational costs securely and to zero.